charleshugochg/ctfs/pbjar/pwn/curve/README.md

 ! stuck

-! oh wait, pop rdi; ret; will call the system cause we have full control of stack
+! oh wait, `pop rdi; ret;` will call the system cause we have full control of stack

-! if we found those instructions on any loaded program by any chance, we can redirect to there with a crafted stack
+! if we found that pattern on any loaded program by any chance, we can redirect to there with a crafted stack

 ! let's see the shell code of those instructions real quick